-15 May Saint Dympna, Virgina and Martyr
+15 May Saint Dympna, Virgin and Martyr

 Today is the feast day of Saint Dympna.
 Ora pro nobis.

-Saint Dymphna was born the daughter of an Irish pagan chief and his Christian wife.
+Saint Dympna (Dymphna) was born the daughter of an Irish pagan chief and his Christian wife.
 Dymphna, like her mother, was blessed with grace, beauty, and virtue, and under the tutelage of local women, grew in her Christian faith.
 Baptized by a local priest, Father Garabran, Dymphna spent her days in pious reflection and prayer.
 Dymphna was a bright and eager pupil, and advanced rapidly in wisdom and grace.
 When still very young, being filled with fervor and love for Jesus Christ, Dymphna chose Him for her Divine Spouse and consecrated her virginity to Him and to His Blessed Mother by a vow of chastity.
 (3)

 by Fr.
 Francis Xavier Weninger, 1876